marwa9/Dataiku-Millenium-Falcon-Challenge/Readme.md

    ```
    I runned the web application on my local machine using the backend URL (obtained after running [backend.py](./backend.py)) .

-I used Flask framework for both front-end and back-end.
+   Note: I used Flask framework for both front-end and back-end.

-5. [app_CLI.py](./app_CLI.py) (CLI) takes two file paths as input, one for "millennium-falcon.json" and the other for "empire.json
+6. [app_CLI.py](./app_CLI.py) (CLI) takes two file paths as input, one for "millennium-falcon.json" and the other for "empire.json
 and reads their content.
 It sends it to the [backend.py](./backend.py) and prints odds.

-   ** How to use CLI **
+   **How to use CLI**

    First, run [backend.py](./backend.py):
    ```